I've been an online writer for more than 7 years. I enjoy sewing and fashion.

 A kurti is a shorter version of a kurta.
 Women in Indian cities love the kurti for its versatility—it is perfect for occasions ranging from everyday wear to parties or picnics.

 Every kurti has the same basic pattern, but you can personalize it with your choice of neckline, fabric, fit, colors, embroidery, and overall/sleeve lengths.

 Selecting a kurti fabric depends on the climate and occasion in which you will be wearing the garment, as well as on your individual preferences.

 You have two basic versions of this versatile top:

-1. The long, traditional, and loose-fitting dress known as a kurta.
+- The long, traditional, and loose-fitting dress known as a kurta

-2. The short, chic, and tightly-fitted top known as a kurti.
+- The short, chic, and tightly-fitted top known as a kurti

-For heavy women, light materials like georgette, chandelier lace, and chiffon look delicate and flattering.
-In addition to these materials, women with slim figures can also use cotton.
+Light materials like georgette, chandelier lace, and chiffon look delicate and flattering.
+In addition to these materials, you can also use cotton.
 During the summer, it's best to choose a light-colored fabric that will allow airflow.
 For the winter, bright colors often suit people well.

 When Choosing a Fabric